gsm1011/hadoop.admin/manuscript/chapter6.md

 the number of current live threads.
 On the lower part of the window, we can see a list of threads, the information of which can be viewed by clicking on the desired thread names.
-Similarly, we can check the current classes by clicking on the “Classes” tab of the window and check the summary of the JVM virtual machine by clicking on the “VM Summary” tab of the window.
+Similarly, we can check the current classes by clicking on the "Classes" tab of the window and check the summary of the JVM virtual machine by clicking on the "VM Summary" tab of the window.

-The “MBeans” tab is the most informative one if you want to check the status details of the daemon.
+The "MBeans" tab is the most informative one if you want to check the status details of the daemon.
 For example, Figure [fig:mbeans.hadoop.metrics] shows more metrics details for JobTracker: